Former top UK accountant defends audit of rescued HBOS

-HBOS had to be taken over by Lloyds (LLOY.L) in January 2009 for 12 billion pounds and the enlarged group was bailed out by the UK taxpayer who now has a 40 percent stake.
+HBOS had to be taken over by Lloyds in January 2009 for 12 billion pounds ($19.2 billion) and the enlarged group was bailed out by the UK taxpayer who now has a 40 percent stake.

-"The accounts of HBOS did bear a sense of reality," said John Griffith-Jones, who headed the UK arm of KPMG KPMG.UL, one of the world's "Big Four" accounting firms, which audited HBOS.
+"The accounts of HBOS did bear a sense of reality," said John Griffith-Jones, who headed the UK arm of KPMG, one of the world's "Big Four" accounting firms, which audited HBOS.

 Griffith-Jones was responding to questioning from a group of legislators about his new job as chairman designate of the Financial Conduct Authority (FCA).